Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Results

-Subsequent sections demonstrate how CT-CLIP can be applied to these downstream tasks without additional training.
-We also explore fine-tuning methods for the classification task to achieve greater accuracy.
-To analyze the latent spaces of radiology reports and CT volumes generated by CT-CLIP, we computed t-SNE embeddings of these spaces.
+We analyze the latent spaces of reports and chest CT volumes generated by CT-CLIP, by computing t-SNE projections of these spaces.
 Figure \hyperref[fig:fig4]{4d} shows the distribution according to the number of abnormalities present in a case.
-Figure \hyperref[fig:fig4]{4e} differentiates all cases, based on the presence of at least one abnormality.
-The well-clustered t-SNE embeddings for these abnormality groups confirm CT-CLIP's ability to accurately represent the latent spaces.
-Extended Data Figures \hyperref[fig:extfig4a]{1}-\hyperref[fig:extfig4b]{2} provide additional t-SNE plots for each abnormality using volume and report embeddings, respectively.
+Figure \hyperref[fig:fig4]{4e} depicts the age distribution on the t-SNE projections.
+The well-clustered t-SNE projections confirm CT-CLIP’s ability to accurately map latent spaces with closely aligned visual and linguistic information.
+For instance, in both image and text latents, the alignment between age and abnormality distributions indicates that older patients are more prone to abnormalities, which the model effectively identifies.
+Extended Data Figures \hyperref[fig:extfig4a]{1}, \hyperref[fig:extfig4b]{2} provide additional t-SNE projections for each abnormality using volume and report embeddings, respectively.